 Related Reading: 18 Complications Of Having An Affair With A Married Man

 3. Flirting online is considered cheating on social media

 What is considered cheating on social media?
 Addressing this question becomes vital when talking about different forms of cheating in a relationship, as a lot of affairs today take hold in the virtual realm – through social media platforms to be precise.
 That’s because virtual relationships are a lot easier to sustain than their real-life counterparts.

 Just talking, flirting and flattering, without the responsibilities and obligations that come with a real relationship, can make the prospect alluring.
 Since all you need to pull this off is your phone and internet connectivity, falling into the trap of flirting online with multiple people while being in a monogamous relationship is easy.

 Be that as it may, this flirting is rarely innocuous.
 In fact, it is among the classic examples of cheating in a relationship in the times we live in.
 You’re investing your emotions, time and effort in another person while keeping your partner in the dark.
 That is the very definition of cheating in a relationship.

 4. Erotic text conversations

+Is texting cheating in a relationship?
+This question gets asked a lot, especially in the context of reconnecting with an ex through text messages or taking the spark with a coworker to the next level virtually.
 You may be sharing your sexual fantasies or experiences with a ‘special’ friend and telling yourself that it’s all good since you’re not actually crossing a line.
-Heck, you’re not even sexting with this person.
-Just sharing your thoughts and desires.
+Heck, you’re not even sexting with this person, just sharing your thoughts and desires.